mi2rl/3DP-COVID19/Readme_ENG.md

 ## 1. Customized mask (Human-specific mask)

 *	This is to product personal customized mask using 3D scanning
-*	Merits: cost effective, replaceable HEPA filter, sterilization available, face-fit customized( can reduce the air flow gap
+*	Merits: cost effective, replaceable HEPA filter, sterilization available, face-fit customized(can reduce the air flow gap)
-*	Printing with flexible materials (e.g. TPU in FDM) are recommended.
+*	Printing with flexible materials (e.g. TPU in FDM) is recommended.
 *	Original design of AMC-MI2RL.
 *	STL link: Preparing